JKHYuen/JKHYuen.github.io/projects/5-other-projects.md

 </video>
 *Note: For a real project I would probably limit all shader variables in the inspector with sliders with normalized values.*

 Since the scene uses many elements with the same shader, the noise generation will noticeable synchronize and look unnatural.
 To alleviate this, I added the ```_UVShift``` variable in ```line 10``` so a random noise offset can be generated in gameplay code when the scene loads.
 A more elegant solution would be to generate a hash value based on object position within the shader.

-Lastly, a ```mask``` value is calculated in the shader based on UV to create an optional diagonal alpha mask (controlled by only one variable for convenience; not very flexible but good enough).
-This was done to make the angled dissolved UI bars on the top of the screen.
+Lastly, a ```mask``` value is calculated in the shader based on UV to create an optional diagonal alpha mask (```line 7 — 8```).
+The angle of this mask is controlled by only one variable for convenience; not very flexible but it is good enough for the demo.
+This mask is used to make the angled dissolved UI bars on the top of the screen.

 <header id="alto" class="major page-header"><h1><span class="number">2.</span> Alto Clone</h1></header>
 <a href="https://github.com/JKHYuen/AltoCloneBuild" target="_blank" rel="noopener noreferrer" class="button icon fa-download">Download Playable Build</a>